ttscoff/ubersicht-widgets/loadchart/README.md

 Note that the "animated" option is CPU-intensive, especially if you have a lot of bars showing.
 It works pretty well with 25-50 bars, but it still causes a noticeable spike in CPU load.

+### Notes

+The load chart currently rescales as minimum and maximum values change.
+This requires iterating through all the bars on every update.
+I'm planning to add a "static" setting that bases everything on a fixed minimum/maximum and only has to add and remove bars from either end.
+This will improve performance in some cases, and could still have a nifty "growing" animation to bring new bars in gracefully on the right.